Information, Knowledge & Inequality in Modern Societies

 Pervasive trivia, information asymmetry, and knowledge inequality are all common features of modern societies.
 And yet, modern democratic societies have an interest in more knowledgeable citizens because knowledge helps people make better decisions, whether as workers, parents, voters, consumers, or else.
 Accordingly, it behooves governments, nonprofits and others interested in nurturing citizens’ capacities to think of creative ways to spread signia and reduce knowledge inequalities.

-Printing signia on everyday surfaces (napkins, placemats, posters, cereal boxes, etc.), as Learning Life and our partner, Signia Surfaces, do, is not a panacea.
+Printing signia on everyday surfaces (napkins, placemats, posters, cereal boxes, etc.), as Learning Life does, is not a panacea.
 Yet it is a still relatively undeveloped path to engaging more people in learning signia, whether that’s how to recognize the signs of stroke, where to find work, what local nonprofits are doing good work in the community, or else.
 We are excited to be developing that path, and are happy to connect with others developing similar paths to informing and engaging more citizens.

 Paul Lachelier, Ph.D.